antw/quinn/README.md

 #### Git HEAD

 * Quinn has been heavily refactored.
-Instead of a single class trying to do everything there now exists a `Model` on which values are set, and is responsible for ensuring the the values set are valid.
+Instead of a single class trying to do everything, there now exists a `Model` on which values are set, and is responsible for ensuring the the values set are valid.
 A `Renderer` has been added which is solely responsible for creating the visual representation of the slider.
 The default Renderer creates the same HTML